Revision, as of September 17, 2025

 Executive Committee decisions are made by a majority vote with a quorum present.
 A quorum constitutes a majority of the Executive Committee.

 The Finance Committee shall be responsible for assisting the President in making recommendations to the Board of Trustees for the financial integrity and all other aspects of the financial condition of the Federation.
-It shall also be responsible for overseeing the cash flow of the Federation.
-The Committee shall be responsible for the maintenance and oversight of the Board-established financial policies and procedures.
+It shall also be responsible for overseeing all Federation accounts and the funds flow process.
+The Committee shall be responsible for the maintenance and oversight of the Board-established financial policies and procedures, and engaging external auditors as necessary and appropriate.

 The Board of Trustees shall hire an Executive Director who shall serve at the will of the Board.
 The Executive Director shall have immediate and overall administrative supervision of the Federation’s employees, and responsibility for the operations of the Federation.
 The Executive Director shall direct the day-to-day operations of the Federation and perform such other duties as may be directed by the President or Board of Trustees.